fusionbox/django-argonauts/README.rst

 A lightweight collection of JSON helpers for Django.
-Includes a template filter for safely output JSON, views that encode and decode JSON, and a helper for writing simple REST views.
+Includes a template filter for safely outputing JSON, views that encode and decode JSON, and a helper for writing simple REST views.

 A special JSON encoder is used to serialize QuerySets and objects with